 - Heart attack

 - Daytime sleepiness

 - Increased risk of motor vehicle accidents

-Sleep apnea seems to run in some families, suggesting a possible genetic basis.
-People most likely to have or develop sleep apnea include those who:
+People most likely to develop sleep apnea include those who:

 - Snore loudly